We're all familiar with the saying “it's better to give than receive”. What might surprise you is that this is actually backed up by research.

 - Pick up some rubbish lying around in the street

-- Take time to reach out online to people you haven’t seen for a while
+- Take time to contact people you haven’t seen for a while

 - Write something nice or encouraging on a post you appreciate